cloudmesh-community/book/chapters/prg/python/python-install-pyenv.md

 ENV3
 ```

 We recommend that you do this towards the end of your file.
-Than look up
+Than lookup
 our convenience methods to set an ALIAS and install Python 3.9.5 via
-pyenv
+`pyenv`.

-Next we recommend to update pip
+Next, we recommend updating pip

 ```bash
 $ ENV2